efrei-paris-sud/2020-I-Projet-IoT/lab/2/README.md

 # Lab 2
-The purpose of this lab is learning the following common protocols: I2C protocol, UART protocol, Reading from BMP280 sensor
+The purpose of this lab was to learn the following common protocols: I2C protocol, UART protocol, Reading from BMP280 sensor

 ## Exercises
   - [Exercise 1](ex1)